2012–13 Buffalo Bulls men's basketball team

 The 2012–13 Buffalo Bulls men's basketball team represented the University at Buffalo, The State University of New York during the 2012–13 NCAA Division I men's basketball season.
 The Bulls, led by 14th year head coach Reggie Witherspoon, played their home games at Alumni Arena and were members of the East Division of the Mid-American Conference.
 They finished the season 14–20, 7–9 in MAC play to finish in a tie for fourth place in the East Division.
-They advanced to the quarterfinals of the MAC tournament to Kent State.
+They advanced to the quarterfinals of the MAC tournament, where they lost to Kent State.